jawhar-healthcare/MedicareAdvantage_Pre_Conversion_LTV/README.md

 This repo contains python scripts and notebooks for querying ISC, Zipcode, Jornaya, and TransUnion Data, its preprocessing, and subsequent modelling of regression algorithms on this MA data for the purpose of calculating Pre Conversion LTV for Medicare Advantage phone, online lead forms and data lead pings.

-Brief descriptions on the repo folders and their contents:
+## Brief descriptions on the repo's folders and their contents:

 ### config
 #### config.ini